IBM/icp4d-telco-manage-ml-project/README.md

 After completing this code pattern, you'll learn how to:

 * Use Data Virtualization.
-* Create connections from Dbs hosted on multiple Cloud (AWS, Azure or IBM Cloud) or on-premise environments.
+* Create connections from DBs hosted on multiple Cloud (AWS, Azure or IBM Cloud) or on-premise environments.
 * Create views from joins and publish data to your current Project.
 * Store custom models using open source technology on Watson Machine Learning.
 * Deploy a model and connect the model deployment to Watson OpenScale on Cloud Pak for Data and IBM Cloud.